top of page

 49. GDP – which measures the total output created by immigrants and pre-existing residents in the UK – is an irrelevant and misleading measure for the economic impacts of immigration on the resident population.
 The total size of an economy is not an indicator of prosperity or of residents' living standards.

-population because it includes the per capita income of immigrants, which may raise or lower GDP per capita through a compositional effect.
+50. GDP per capita is a better measure than GDP because it takes account of the fact that immigration increases not only GDP but also population.
+However, even GDP per capita is an imperfect criterion for measuring the economic impacts of immigration on the resident population because it includes the per capita income of immigrants, which may raise or lower GDP per capita through a compositional effect.
 A new immigrant with a higher average income than the average resident worker could raise GDP per capita without necessarily changing the average income of the resident population.

 51. Rather than referring to total GDP when discussing the economic impacts of immigration, the Government should focus on the per capita income (as a measure of the standard of living) of the resident population.